Ravens’ Judon says focus is on sacks, not contract extension

 One of the areas Judon needs to improve is penalties.

 Over the last 21 games, he has been flagged eight times.
-The penalties have included three for unnecessary roughness calls, one for roughing the passer and a horse-collar tackle Week 3 against Kansas City, which helped extend a drive and led to a touchdown.
+The penalties have included three for unnecessary roughness calls, one for roughing the passer and a horse-collar tackle in Week 3 against Kansas City, which helped extend a drive and led to a touchdown.

 “Those are things you have to make wise choices on,” Harbaugh said, referring to the penalties.
 “They call them the way they call them and they’re pretty consistent with how they call them.
 We have to be pretty consistent with how we play all those kinds of things.”